Best Waterfalls Near Toronto To Hike

 Tews Falls are gorgeous!
 This is a must-do hike in the fall for the gorgeous colours.
 This trail is only a kilometre between the falls and the Dundas Peak lookout, it’s a breathtaking vantage point.

 There are areas where railings/barriers are in place so that visitors do not fall.
 This means do not try to climb around them.
 Safety first!
 Stay on the marked trail at all times.
-Due to the popularity of the location on the day we visited, instead of taking the main trail to Tews Falls from the lookout, we took a side trail for 0.8km.
+Due to the location’s popularity on the day we visited, instead of taking the main trail to Tews Falls from the lookout, we took a side trail for 0.8km.
 Then, we joined up with the main trail for the remainder of the hike to Tews Falls.

 This is a pretty epic hike and one of the best ones I like to take my kids on.
 Check out more photos here for Tews Falls and Dundas Peak.